Vav1lon/GFlyway2/README.md

 Configuration
 -------------------------

-By default you need add yours sql file to folder: grails-app/conf/db/migration/
+ By default you should put your sql file into this folder: grails-app/conf/db/migration/

 How to use
 -------------------------

-    You must Grails command starts with 'flyway-'
+    You must start Grails with 'flyway-' argument

-Allows you to use the basic commands:
+Basic commands:
  - clean (Drops all objects in the configured schemas)
  - init	(Creates and initializes the metadata table)
  - migrate (Migrates the database)